Summary of Qualifications

 Mountain View Public Library, California

-- Outreach: represented library at outdoor street fair and conducted programs and talks for organizations such as the Mountain View senior center and TASC.
+- Outreach highlights: represented library at outdoor street fair (2 years, 8 events) and conducted programs and talks for organizations such as the senior center.

-- Update website.
-Act as point person for patron’s issues with Overdrive.
-Chair e-Resource committee, which evaluates and promotes the library’s online resources.
+- eResources/technology: Updated library website.
+Act as point person for patron issues with Overdrive.
+Chair e-Resource committee.

 Librarian I (Pool), March 2012 to February 2013